Conductors and Singers

 As Musical Director of the Durham Singers, Julian has developed the choir’s repertoire, which ranges from the high Renaissance to works by contemporary composers such as Julian Anderson, Charlotte Bray, Augusta Read Thomas and others.
 He founded the Durham Singers Ensemble, a professional period-instrument chamber orchestra, which has accompanied the choir in performances of Bach’s Passions, Handel’s Messiah and Haydn’s The Creation bringing new life into these works for Northern audiences.
 Julian has a strong commitment to artistic programming that brings a sense of journeying through different styles and eras, and under his direction the choir’s taste in a cappella music has ranged extremely widely, allying major works such as Copland’s In the Beginning or Britten’s Hymn to St Cecilia with earlier sacred repertory from Dunstable to Palestrina to Brahms, or with gentler light repertory from folksongs to Negro Spirituals.

 Julian has developed a major commitment to musical outreach, leading the choir’s programme to train young soloists in a uniquely supportive environment, working with inspiring professional period instrumentalists, and introducing young choirs around the North East to the major works of the eighteenth-century repertory.
-He has involved the choir in collaborations with other visiting conductors, notably Robert Hollingworth, founder and director of ‘I Fagiolini’ for a performance of Monteverdi’s 1610 Vespers, and of course with his collaborator and assistant musical director Francesca Massey.
+He has involved the choir in collaborations with other visiting conductors, notably Robert Hollingworth, founder and director of ‘I Fagiolini’ for a performance of Monteverdi’s 1610 Vespers in 2017.

-Venetia Bridges, Beth Bromley, Ruth Durbridge, Janet Evans, Amy Farquhar Gooding, Ella Foster, Lois Gill, Hilary Ions, Sue Moore, Jane Noble, Marilyn Over, Kathy Palmer, Christine Purcell, Jo Setchell, Jennifer Tasker, Rachel Wearmouth, Deirdre Wilkie
+Venetia Bridges, Beth Bromley, Ruth Durbridge, Amy Farquhar Gooding, Lois Gill, Hilary Ions, Sue Moore, Jane Noble, Marilyn Over, Kathy Palmer, Christine Purcell, Jo Setchell, Rachel Snape, Jennifer Tasker, Rachel Wearmouth, Deirdre Wilkie

-Michael Gilmore, Wynn Griffiths, David Harris, Richard Hird, Colin Patterson, Euan Ross, Malcolm Smith.
+Alex Chisholm-Loxley, Michael Gilmore, Wynn Griffiths, David M Harris, David S Harris, Richard Hird, Colin Patterson, Euan Ross, Malcolm Smith.

 Julian Chadwick, Nigel Day, Antony Friswell, Gerald Ions, Andrew Mein, Steve Rundle, Anthony Smith, Simon Squires, Simon Tasker, Peter Wilkie